 The 13 Reasons cast is so close.
 What was it like being back together to continue this journey?

-Ajiona Alexus: It was just as great as season one.
+Ajiona Alexus: It was just as great as season 1.
 I felt like the dynamic was a little different, because like you said, we’re so close.
-I feel like with season one, we didn’t have a big following or supporters, so to have a big following this year has really affected us in how we go out and where we go out to eat, so it’s more private than anything.
+I feel like with season 1, we didn’t have a big following or supporters, so to have a big following this year has really affected us in how we go out and where we go out to eat, so it’s more private than anything.

 You’re also working on an album.
 How do you juggle recording music and acting?